Black Women Carry Reggaetón’s Foundation; Let’s Ensure They Reign in Its Future

 When the three of us think back on the great inspirations of the past, the stark difference in the depth of the pocket Tostão has to pull from and tiny front pocket Goyo does is clear.
 Tostão lights up at the thought of artists who have inspired him, other men like Renato, Nando Boom, Joe Arroyo, Grupo Niche, and Tego Calderón.
 Meanwhile, Goyo struggles for crumbs.

 “There are a lot of women who aren’t part of the story, but were there at the start,” Goyo says.
-She recalls Janet Usa, a household name in Buenaventura, Colombia, as a personal favorite, and understands that there are many more women of color like Usa in the shadows—then and now.
+She recalls Janet Usa, a household name in Buenaventura, Colombia, as a personal favourite, and understands that there are many more women of colour like Usa in the shadows—then and now.

 “That woman deserves her flowers,” says Katelina “La Gata” Eccleston, an artist, historian, and associate producer of LOUD.
 “It's because of her that Panamanians and Jamaicans, and Panamanians and Bajans, could grow a culture all in one space.
 She held sessions in her basement in Brooklyn. … She literally cultivated culture in her basement.”